BoastfulCat/fireorm-web/README.md

 ### Complex Queries

 Only being able to find documents by id is a bit limiting, that's why fireorm-web repositories provide a lot of helper functions to ease the filtering of data in queries.
-These are `whereEqualTo`, `whereGreaterThan`, `whereGreaterOrEqualTha`, `whereLessThan`, `whereLessOrEqualThan`, `whereArrayContains`, `whereIn, and `whereArrayContainsAny` methods.
+These are `whereEqualTo`, `whereGreaterThan`, `whereGreaterOrEqualTha`, `whereLessThan`, `whereLessOrEqualThan`, `whereArrayContains`, `whereIn` and `whereArrayContainsAny` methods.
 We can pipe as many methods as we need to perform complex queries, as long as we don’t forget to call the `find` method at the end.

 ```ts
 // Bands formed from 1990 onwards